 You must declare the import/export of any currency exceeding the sum of €10,000.

 When leaving the country, you are not supposed to take out valuable antiques without a ‘museum certificate’, which should be available from the place of purchase.

-To enter Hungary everyone needs a valid passport or, for many citizens of the EU, a national identification card.
+To enter Hungary, you must have a valid passport or, for many citizens of the EU, a national identification card.

-Citizens of all European countries and of Australia, Canada, Israel, Japan, New Zealand and the USA do not require visas for visits of up to 90 days.
-Check current visa requirements on the website of the Ministry of Foreign Affairs (http://konzuliszolgalat.kormany.hu/).
+Citizens of all European countries as well as Australia, Canada, Israel, Japan, New Zealand and the USA do not require visas for visits of up to 90 days.
+Check current visa requirements on the website of the Ministry of Foreign Affairs (http://konzuliszolgalat.kormany.hu).

-Citizens of other countries must consider either a short-stay visa (entry for up to 90 days) or transit visas (five days).
+Citizens of other countries must consider either a short-stay visa (entry, with stays of up to 90 days) or transit visas (five days).
 Since Hungary is a member of the Schengen Agreement, if you have a visa valid for entry to any of the other Schengen members, it's also valid in Hungary.